RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 according to the ranking order provided by Config_Compare; otherwise let HighBound be Character2lf
 #Outcome after Config_Compare(LowBound,HighBound) has a value of

-- ‘equal’ then #Outcome is set to LowBound;
+- 'equal' then #Outcome is set to LowBound;

-- ‘lesser’ then #Outcome is set to the sequence of characters between LowBound and HighBound inclusively, in ranking order;
+- 'lesser' then #Outcome is set to the sequence of characters between LowBound and HighBound inclusively, in ranking order;

-- ‘greater’ then #Outcome is set to the sequence of characters HighBound and larger, in ranking order, followed by the sequence of characters LowBound and smaller, in ranking order.
+- 'greater' then #Outcome is set to the sequence of characters HighBound and larger, in ranking order, followed by the sequence of characters LowBound and smaller, in ranking order.

 ## Objects